How To Grow Succulents In Water

 How to care for echeveria in water - Keep the water level below the end of the stem.
 Only allow the roots to be submerged.
 Never get the leaves of the echeveria wet when adding water to the container.

-How to care jade plant in water - Place the propagated cutting in the center of the glass container and suspend it so the tip of the cut end will touch the water.
+How to care jade plant in water - Place the succulent cutting in the center of the glass container and suspend it so the tip of the cut end will touch the water.
 Keep it like this throughout its’ lifespan.
 Replenish water as needed but keep succulent leaves dry.

 How to care for string succulents in water - Place the propagated string succulent near the outer edge of the container and suspend the cut end just above the water.
 This will allow the ‘strings’ to cascade over the edge and grow downward on the outside of the container.

 Don’t try to transplant a succulent that has been growing in water into the soil.
 The root system developed by the plant is very different, and it probably will not survive in soil.
+However, there is still a scientific method to repot these water-rooted succulents in soil based.
+Click here to learn the full guide.

 Succulent Propagation in Water

-Propagate a leaf-cutting by snipping a healthy stem from the plant and placing it inside a plastic sandwich bag for five days.
+Cut off a healthy stem from the plant and placing it inside a plastic sandwich bag for five days.
 Keep the cutting out of direct sunlight and put it in a cool location.
 This will allow the cut end to form a scar so the plant won’t take up too much water when it’s being grown in a container of water.

 After the cut end has scarred, take a sharp knife and cut half of the scar off.
 Make the cut diagonally.
 Place it in a container of water with the end barely above the water (some succulents grow better with the end in the water. ) Use chopsticks, plastic wrap, lengths of drinking straws, or something similar to keep the cutting suspended in the air just above the water.
 This will encourage the succulent cutting to develop roots that will grow down into the water.

-It will take several weeks for the cutting to develop a root system.
+It will take several weeks for the cuttings to develop a root system.
 Be patient.
 As long as the stem and leaves look healthy (not black or soft) the succulent cutting is doing exactly what it’s supposed to.

-Learn How to Propagate Succulents from Cuttings.
+You may wonder: How to Propagate Succulents from Cuttings.

-1 thought on “How To Grow Succulents In Water
+4 thoughts on “How To Grow Succulents In Water

 t4s-avatar